 - 1. Implementation of a statewide on-line and off-line web-based data collection and reporting system, which allows real-time tracking of program performance at the State and local levels. - 2.
-Comprehensive monitoring of local Infants and Toddlers Programs, including: - Data collection and analysis on performance in federal/State priority areas; - Development and dissemination of semi-annual profiles of local data documenting compliance and performance; - State approval of a yearly local application including the development and implementation of a Comprehensive System for Professional Development (CSPD) plan to impact child and family results; - Provision of intensive technical assistance and on-site activities with local Infants and Toddlers Programs in need of improvement; - State review and approval of local corrective action plans, improvement plans, semi-annual and final program reports to ensure results; and - Requiring local programs to link federal or State funding to correct areas of non-compliance or to improve child or family outcomes. - 3.
-Submission of the State Performance Plan and Annual Performance Plans to the United States Department of Education (USDE) to document the State's actual accomplishments in each federal monitoring indicator (14 Indicators). - 4.
-Implementation of State and local activities targeted to improve program performance.
+Comprehensive monitoring of local Infants and Toddlers Programs, including: - Data collection and analysis on performance in federal/State priority areas; - Development and dissemination of semi-annual profiles of local data documenting compliance and performance; - Approval of yearly local applications for funding which include the development and implementation of a Comprehensive System for Professional Development (CSPD) plan that impact child and family results; - Provision of focused on-site technical assistance with local Infants and Toddlers Programs in need of improvement; - Review and approval of local corrective action plans, improvement plans, semiannual and final program reports to ensure results; and - Requirements for local programs to link federal or State funding for the purpose of correcting areas of non-compliance or to improve child and family outcomes. - 3.
+Submission of the State Performance Plan and Annual Performance Report to the United States Department of Education (USDE) to document the State's actual accomplishments in each federal monitoring indicator (14 Indicators). - 4.
+Implementation of State and local strategies targeted to improve statewide program performance.